occivink/kakoune-sudo-write/README.md

 Call the `sudo-write` command.
 If your password has not been cached by `sudo`, you will be prompted to input it.
 Upon success, the buffer is written to the file.

-Note that the plugin will not work if you do not use any cache for `sudo`.

 **Warning**: while the input is hidden, the password is still passed through stdin to `sudo`.
 Do not use this plugin if you are not comfortable with this idea.

 ## License